 Social Policy is an interdisciplinary degree, drawing on subjects such as sociology, politics, psychology, history, media studies, and philosophy; hence the degree is suitable for students currently studying a range of A level subjects.
 Social Policy joint honours degree programmes enable students to blend the interdisciplinary approach to Social Policy with the study of a complementary discipline.
-Social Policy at Birmingham has been ranked among the top Social Policy programmes in the country.

 For more specific details on the names and locations of our partner universities, you should consult our study abroad - outgoing students webpage.